klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_startStateMigration <a id="admin_startstatemigration"></a>

-The `startStateMigration` administrative method starts the state migration to remove old state/storage trie, saving the storage space for Klaytn node.
+The `startStateMigration` administrative method starts the state migration removing old state/storage trie nodes to save the storage space of Klaytn node.
 The method returns the error if it fails to start the state migration, or `null` if it succeeds to start it.

 | Client  | Method invocation                                            |